atsaloli/cf3-tutorial/source/300-010-Basic_Examples_Classes-0070-examine_hard_classes.exr.md

 cf-agent -v -f ./hello_world.cf | less
 ```

-Examine what CFEngine discovered about your system and what hard classes it set.
+Examine what CFEngine discovered about your system and what classes it set.